 Problem Configuration Range

 Hohmann 1001-1004

 Meet & Greet 2001-2004

 Eccentric 3001-3004

 Clear Skies 4001-4004

+Version 1.4: Emphasized need to configure binaries before execution

 Table 5: Scenario Configuration Numbers

 For all problems, the contestants control the satellite by providing input to a thruster actuator.
 The control program can observe and react to the environment using a variety of sensors.
 The actuator inputs and sensor outputs are mapped to specific virtual machine input and output ports, respectively.
 The port mapping is defined in the specification for each problem.